emmetog/kata-bank/README.md

 A coding kata exercise.

-The situation is this: you are hired at a small bank which is trying to modernise their loan application processing system.
+The situation is this: you are hired at a large well-known bank which is trying to modernise their loan application processing system.
 They want you to help them create a system which can calculate the details of the loan repayments that a customer will have to pay.
-Any mistake in the algorithm could mean that the bank looses a lot of money or that the customer gets very angry, so be careful!
+Any mistake in the algorithm could mean that the bank looses a lot of money or make the customer get very angry, so be careful!

 The Criteria
 ------------